 the process of viewing the contents of a file.
-You can view the data either one observation at a time or in a tabular format.
+Depending on how the file is accessed, you can view SAS data either one observation (row) at a time or as a group in a tabular format.
 You cannot update data that you are browsing.